AurelienFocant/webserv/README.md

 ### Nginx reference

----
-Our Webserv implements a small subset of Nginx functionalities.
+Our Webserv implements a small subset of Nginx functionalities.<br>
-The server is to be configured using a configuration file, of which syntax is very similar to Nginx's.
+The server is to be configured using a configuration file, whose syntax is very similar to Nginx's.

 The following features and directives are implemented: